 Games played: 40

 Silva is another Man City midfielder who had a good season in terms of his return of points.
-It’s worth noting although he comes in 10th on this list, he is around 100 points behind Hazard.
-He may be worth considering at times for next season, however it’s hard to look beyond De Bruyne when considering a Man City midfielder.
+It’s worth noting although he comes in 10th on this list, he is around 100 points behind the top 3 midfielders.
+He may be worth considering at times for next season, however it’s hard to look beyond De Bruyne, Sterling or Sane when considering a Man City midfielder.

-Once again the majority of the top 10 highest scoring midfielders are made up from players within the top 6 teams in the Premier League.
+Once again the majority of the top 10 highest scoring midfielders are made up from players within the top 6/7 teams in the Premier League.
 I always tend not to look much further than these teams when selecting players and the stats seem to back this up.
-Interestingly Chelsea, as the league winners, only have one player on the list and Man City have three.
 I think the key to selecting midfielders is choosing those who play in a more advanced role, making them more likely to pick up 10+ goals and a good number of assists.
-The stats also show that midfielders tend to pick up more points than goalkeepers and defenders but not quite as many as strikers.
-As a result I personally focus most of my budget on strikers and then midfielders come secondary to that.
+It was also interesting to see a midfielder taking the top spot as the highest scoring player on the game.
+Salah is the perfect example of the type of midfielder I’d be looking for – he was a bargain at 4m and plays that far forward that you could easily class him as a striker.

 As always, share your thoughts/ideas in the comments below.